joshjkao/LinearSolveMod/README.md

 );
 ```

-The first one is the reimplementation of Mathematica's LinearSolveMod function.
+The former is a reimplementation of Mathematica's LinearSolveMod function.
 The second one is a minor modification of the first.

 ## How it works